The following courses are highly recommended for all SAFE positions:

 • Serving as the liaison for high school outreach participants to visit UC Davis.

-• Co-coordinating SAFE’s annual Southeast Asian Youth Conference (SEAYC) with Middle School Outreach Coordinator.
+• Co-coordinating SAFE’s annual Southeast Asian Youth Conference (SEAYC) with the Community Youth Development Coordinator.

 • Serving as a core member of the SRRC's Recruitment Committee.